Admissible transformations and Lie symmetries of linear systems of second-order ordinary differential equations: Algebraic auxiliary equations and class reparameterization

 \section{Algebraic auxiliary equations and class reparameterization}

 [1]{{\mbox{ $($ $#1$ $)$}}}

 If the definition of a class of differential equations~$\mathcal K$ includes algebraic auxiliary equations with respect to the class arbitrary elements, where ``algebraic'' means opposite to ``being truly differential'', then both the usual and generalized equivalence groups of~$\mathcal K$ have certain specific features.
 Here we consider these features only for the usual equivalence group~$G^\sim_{\mathcal K}$ of~$\mathcal K$ using a notation different from the notation in other sections of the paper.
-Note that classes of the above kind are often arise as subclasses of a superclass in course of considering hierarchies of subclasses with normalization properties and/or gauging the arbitrary elements of the superclass with families of its equivalence transformations.
+Note that classes of the above kind are often arise as subclasses of a superclass in course of considering hierarchies of subclasses with normalization properties and/or gauging~\cite{opan2022a} the arbitrary elements of the superclass by wide families of admissible transformations from the action groupoid of its equivalence group.
 For required notions and results on equivalence groups of classes of differential equations, see~\cite{bihl2012b,opan2017a,popo2010a,vane2020b}.